LLNL/axom/src/axom/sidre/docs/sphinx/attribute.rst

             and destructor are private (see :ref:`datastore-label`).
           * Each ``Attribute`` object has a unique name and integer identifier.
-            Either can be used to retrieve an ``Attribute`` object from a dataStore.
+            Either can be used to retrieve an ``Attribute`` object from a ``DataStore`` object..

-Each Sidre view inherits all attributes contained in a dataStore with their default strings or values.
+Each Sidre view inherits all attributes contained in a datastore with their default strings or values.
 Then, an application may explicitly set any attribute on a view.
 The application may also query the value of a view attribute, query whether the attribute was explicitly set, or set the